danielbierwirth/DropboxBrowser/Readme.md

 # Dropbox Browser
 Dropbox Browser provides a simple and effective way to browse, view, and download files using the iOS Dropbox SDK.
 Add the required files to your Xcode iOS project, setup Dropbox, add one simple method and a navigation controller and now you've got a wonderful View Controller that lets users browse their Dropbox files and folders, and even download them.

-Note that as of July 9, 2013 - Dropbox has an official API similar to this library.
-The new *Drop ins* Chooser API allows you add official Dropbox File Choosers and Savers to your app.
-You may use the [new API available here](https://www.dropbox.com/developers/dropins), or you can continue using Dropbox Browser for easier integration, added features, etc.

 <img width=750 src="https://github.com/iRareMedia/DropboxBrowser/blob/master/Screenshot.png?raw=true"/>

 If you like the project, please <a href=https://github.com/iRareMedia/DropboxBrowser>star it</a> on GitHub!